|

 Contact: Jeff Lynn, (301)975-6246, Jeff.Lynn@nist.gov

-As part of the modernization of the thermal neutron spectrometers, a new state-of-the-art triple-axis instrument is being commissioned at the BT-7 thermal beam port, and a second spectrometer is under development to be installed at the BT-1 beam port.
-The new instruments will take full advantage of the large 16 cm diameter beam tube, with 20×20 cm2 double focusing monochromators.
-Two monochromators are available, a pyrolytic graphite monochromator for both instruments, and Cu(220) for BT-7 and Ge(311) for BT-1.
-The analyzer system also provides horizontal focusing capability, and together these new capabilities will provide signals that are two orders-of-magnitude larger than available with the original thermal triple-axis instruments.
-The analyzer system can also be used as a flat crystal array coupled with a position-sensitive detector to allow the simultaneous collection of data over a range of (Q,E).
+As part of the modernization of the thermal neutron spectrometers, a new state-of-the-art triple-axis instrument is operational at the BT-7 thermal beam port, and a second spectrometer is under development to be installed at the BT-1 beam port.
+The new instruments take full advantage of the large 16 cm diameter beam tube, with 20×20 cm2 double focusing monochromators.
+Two monochromators are available, a pyrolytic graphite monochromator for both instruments, and Cu(220) for BT-7 and (planned) Ge(311) for BT-1.
+The analyzer system also provides horizontal focusing capability, and together these new capabilities provide signals that are two orders-of-magnitude larger than available with the original thermal triple-axis instruments.
+The analyzer system can also be used as the crystal array coupled with a position-sensitive detector in various configurations to allow the simultaneous collection of data over a range of (Q,E).
 A schematic of the spectrometer is shown in Fig. 1.

 Figure 1.
 Cut-away layout of the new instrument.
-The size of the beam exiting from the source can be varied by a set of slits, and will pass through a filter and a system with a selection of horizontal collimations, before striking the double-focusing monochromator.
+The size of the beam exiting from the source can be varied by a set of slits, and can be passed through a PG filter and a system with a selection of horizontal collimations, before striking the double-focusing monochromator.
 The monochromatic beam impinges on the sample table that is cantilevered from the monochromator drum.
 The analyzer system is on air pads.

 Source Beam Optics